matiasgarciaisaia/geograpy2/README.md

 example distinguishing between a country, region or city.

-## Install & Setup

-Grab the package using `pip` (this will take a few minutes)

-    pip install geograpy2

-Geograpy2 uses [NLTK](http://www.nltk.org/) for entity recognition, so you'll also need to download the models we're using.
-Fortunately there's a command that'll take care of this for you.

-    geograpy-nltk

 ## Basic Usage

 Import the module, give some text or a URL, and presto.